iytzhu/AI-Ecosystem/diffusion_models.md

 - **2021 arXiv(NeurIPS 2021): “Diffusion Models Beat GANs on Image Synthesis” (Dhariwal & Nichol)**

   > [Paper](https://arxiv.org/abs/2105.05233) & [OpenReview](https://openreview.net/forum?id=AAWuCvzaVt) & [Video](https://slideslive.com/38967263) & [Code](https://github.com/openai/guided-diffusion)

+  The authors show that diffusion models beat GANs on unconditional image synthesis by finding a better architecture through a series of ablations.
+The improvements are primarily focused on building on the DDPM’s U‑Net architecture by increasing the model’s depth and width, adding more attention heads, and employing attention mechanisms at multiple resolutions.

+  For conditional image synthesis, they further improve sample quality with classifier guidance.
+The idea here is that if you have class labels together with your dataset, you can train a classifier $p_\phi(y|x_t, t)$ on not only the dataset but also noisy samples of the dataset, and then you can use the gradients from this classifier $\nabla_{x_t}\log p_\phi(y|xt, t)$ in order to guide the generation during the reverse diffusion sampling process, enabling it to produce images of the specified class.
+Specifically, at each denoising sampling step, one only needs to add an offset term $\Sigma g$—determined by the classifier gradient $g$ and the model variance $\Sigma$—to the mean $\mu$ predicted by the unconditional model, thereby guiding the generation process towards the desired class.